perryhu09/cp-env/README.md

 # cp-env
 .vimrc & c++ templates

-### Notes
-- When loading templates using F5 make sure to have the right file path
+Note: When loading templates using F5 make sure to have the right file path

 ## How to fix bits/stdc++ not found on MacOS
 - Manually create a bits/stdc++.h file on your system